Sinclair19/cs61alearning/note.md

 int, float, bool etc

 ## 2.2 Data Abstraction
+Date abstractionL: A methodology by which functions enforce  an abstraction barrier between representation and use

 ### 2.2.1 Example: Rational Numbers
 A rational number is a ratio of integers, and rational numbers constitute an important sub-class of real numbers.